videlalvaro/videlalvaro.github.io/_posts/2015-12-04-learning-about-distributed-systems.md

 message, or to send a message.
 Why does this matter?
 Imagine the scenario where a group of processes implement a distributed cache.
-If a process is failing to reply to requests from other processes on the group, even thoough it is able to receive requests from them, that process will still have its state up to date, which means it can reply to read requests from clients.
+If a process is failing to reply to requests from other processes on the group, even though it is able to receive requests from them, that process will still have its state up to date, which means it can reply to read requests from clients.